realA10001986/Dash-Gauges/README.md

 This setup is meant for cars, but suitable for any place with no WiFi network.
 See [here](#car-setup) for details.

-After completing this step, your Dash Gauges are ready to be configured through the "Config Portal".
+After completing WiFi setup, your Dash Gauges are ready for use; you can also continue configuring them to your personal preferences through the Config Portal.

 ## The Config Portal